YouAreNotHere/YetiCrab/README.md

 ## Seed Data

 The application includes **seed data** functionality to populate the database with initial attraction records.
-By default, this functionality is disabled.
-To enable it:
+By default, this functionality is enabled.
+To disable it:

-1. Uncomment the following lines in `app/backend/src/main.ts`:
+1. Comment the following lines in `app/backend/src/main.ts`:
    - Line 6: Import `seedAttractions`:
      ```typescript
      import { seedAttractions } from './attractions/attractions.seed';